-There are three steps you can take:
+There are four steps you can take:

 - Increase your contributions.
 These days employees can contribute 3, 4, 6, 8 or 10 per cent of your pay.
 And every member – employee or not – can always contribute more, either regularly or occasionally, directly to their provider.

 - Move to a higher-risk fund, which will have higher average returns.
 Note though that riskier funds are also more volatile, so you have to be prepared to see your balance fall sometimes.
 This is not a good move if you plan to spend the money within the next ten years.

 - Plan to work beyond 65.
 This helps you in two ways: you have more years of saving, and fewer years to fund in retirement.
 What’s more, your savings grow fast at that stage if you’re still working.
 Let’s say you’ve saved $500,000 at 65.
 Even if you earn only 3 per cent on that – after fees and tax – that’s $15,000 extra in a year, and a bit more the following year because of compounding.